-There are many ways to make the Christmas kitchen process a bit easier but perhaps the most basic one (and often the most underrated) is to make enough space in your fridge and freezer to handle the extra food.
+There are many ways to make the Christmas kitchen process a bit easier but perhaps the most basic one (and often the most underrated) is to make enough space for what is to come by clearing out your fridge and freezer to handle the extra food.

 Let's begin with the freezer

 It's not the most glamorous of festive jobs to do (although I guess you could don your favourite bobble hat and mittens to really embrace the cosy spirit of Christmas), but there's no denying that the secret to being able to make the most of your freezer is to have some available space in there.
 It's about getting organized in there.
 After all, you're going to want to fill that space with all those delicious seasonal goodies and stashed away meals.

 Make some space in the freezer.
 It's what every kitchen needs in the run up to Christmas.